-Please note that these are APPROXIMATE numbers, and the final distances and times won’t be posted until we do the final laying out of the course!
+Please note that these are APPROXIMATE numbers, and the final distances and times won’t be posted until we do the final laying out of the course in early June 2015!!
 The distances may vary greatly depending on short course options.
 We also reserve the right to change the course due to natural disasters or other factors, and to meet finish line time commitments.

 The basic disciplines will include:

 Inquiring minds want to know, so please find a “lite” description of the 12 segments under Segments … remember, to be an official finisher, you have to complete the first SIX segments plus at least ONE additional CP, and make it to the DarkZone and Finish line on time!

 Can Point to Point (P2P) and Modified Styles live together in harmony?